Uncertainty inequalities in a non-Hermitian scenario: Results and discussion

 In the limit of large values of $t$, the survival probability tends to the value: \beqn {\rm SP_{\sim \PT}} \ \rightarrow \ \frac 12 \left( 1+ \frac{(1-p^2) \sqrt{\eta^2-1}} {(1+p^2) \eta +2 \, p \sin\stang} \right). \eeqn It has maximum values for $(\stang,~ p)$ equal to \ $(\pi/2,~\eta \pm\sqrt{\eta^2-1})$ \ and \ $(-\pi/2,~\eta \pm\sqrt{\eta^2-1})$.

-It is worth noting that, in the broken symmetry phase, the eigenstates of $H$ do not satisfy an orthogonality condition with respect to the $S_K$-inner product, that is, $\langle \steH_n | \steH_m \rangle_{S_K} \ne \delta_{mn}$.
-This non-orthogonality is consistent with the experimental observations reported in Ref.~\cite{joglekar2019}.
+It is worth noting that, in the spontaneously broken symmetry phase, the eigenstates of $H$ do not satisfy an orthogonality condition with respect to the $S_K$-inner product, that is, $\langle \steH_n | \steH_m \rangle_{S_K} \ne \delta_{mn}$.
+This behavior has been observed by adopting the conventional inner product in Ref.~\cite{joglekar2019}.

 In Figure~\ref{fig4} we show the overlap $|\langle v_+ |v_- \rangle _S|$, given by Eq.~(\ref{eq:over}), between the states with energies $E_+=\rho+\uni \lambda$ and $E_-=\rho-\uni \lambda$, as a function of $\eta$, .
 It can be seen that indeed when $|\eta| >1$, this overlap takes values in the interval $(0,1)$.
 For completeness the figure also exhibits the results at the exceptional points ($|\eta|=1$) and in the symmetry region ($|\eta|<1$).
 It can be seen that at the EPs both eigenfunctions are coalescent, and that in the $\PT$-symmetry phase the states are orthogonal with respect to the inner product induced by the metric of Eq.~\eqref{spt}.